Bolaven CPC

 News

-Blogging with Monika Firl, is a “conversation corner” about topics connected to coffee and some of the primary challenges facing the industry.
-We’ll explore issues around farmer livelihoods, healthy soils, maintaining a sustainable supply of great-quality coffees, and truth in trade.
+A conversation corner about topics connected to coffee and some of the primary challenges facing the industry.
+We explore issues around farmer livelihoods, healthy soils, maintaining a sustainable supply of great-quality coffees, and truth in trade.

 read more